-While there’s no denying that Google has taken a major stance against blackhat SEO content writing services, there’s also no way around the fact that these problem members of the community still exist.
+While there’s no denying that Google has taken a major stance against every blackhat SEO content writing firm, there’s also no way around the fact that these problem members of the community still exist.
 To find out why these underhanded tactics still have a spot on the web, as well as why your brand should stick to tried and true methods that stay on the right side of Google and the rest of the search engine community, let’s spend a few minutes delving into the truth behind blackhat SEO practices.

 Giving a Definition to the Blackhat Ideology